levicook/litesvm-testing/README.md

 # litesvm-testing

-A comprehensive testing framework for Solana programs using [LiteSVM](https://github.com/LiteSVM/litesvm).
-Provides ergonomic, type-safe assertions for transaction results, logs, and all levels of Solana errors.
+A comprehensive testing and benchmarking framework for Solana programs using [LiteSVM](https://github.com/LiteSVM/litesvm).
+Provides ergonomic, type-safe assertions for transaction results, logs, and all levels of Solana errors, plus systematic compute unit (CU) analysis for performance optimization.

 > **⚠️ Development Status**: This library is currently in active development.
 The API may change before the first stable release.
-We plan to publish to [crates.io](https://crates.io) once the API stabilizes.

 ## ✨ Features

+### 🧪 Testing Framework

 - 🎯 **Complete Error Testing**: Transaction, instruction, and system program errors with type safety
 - 📋 **Log Assertions**: Detailed log content verification with helpful error messages